Ramification of Compatible Systems on Curves and Independence of $\ell$: Reductions and Constructions

-\begin{proof} The quantities addressed in theorem~\ref{thm1} do not change if we replace $\Fq$ by $\Fqbar$ or $E_\l$ by a finite extension $E'_{\l'}$, so 1 and 2 hold.
-They also do not change if we replace $U$ by $U'$, and if $z'\in U\smallsetminus U$, then
+\begin{proof} The ramification invariants are geometric so do not change if we replace $\Fq$ by a finite extension $\bbF_{q^n}$, so \eqref{it:finite-field-extension} holds.
+Nor do they change if we replace $\El$ by a finite extension $\Ep_{\l'}$, so \eqref{it:finite-number-field-extension} hold.
+If $\Up\seq\U$ is a dense Zariski open subset and if $z\in \U\ssm\Up$, then